 On November 27th, 2013, our lives were forever changed when we welcomed our second son, Remington Daniel Maloof, into the world.
 As with our firstborn, our expectation was that our second baby was going to be born completely healthy.
 However, shortly after his birth, doctors discovered that Remington was only getting 40% oxygen to his brain and his skin was blue in color as a result.
 It was in that moment that we knew something was terribly wrong with our baby boy.
 Unable to diagnose him where he was born, our doctors informed us that they would need to transport Remington to a nearby hospital equipped with a neonatal intensive-care unit (NICU) in order to give him a fighting chance.
-The doctors told us to prepare for the worst as they were unsure if he would make it through the ride because an ambulance properly equipped for his condition was unavailable at the time.
+The doctors told us to prepare for the worst as they were unsure if he would make it through the ride.

-Just as we thought we were turning a corner with Remington’s recovery, we received another massive blow of devastating news.
-At a routine four-month old pediatric appointment, we were told that Remington’s head size had significantly grown from the previous month.
-His doctor scheduled an emergency MRI of his brain. minutes after the scan was complete we were told to go straight to CHLA.
-The MRI showed that he had a large amount of fluid in his brain.
-Before we knew it, Remington was back at CHLA, only this time for his brain, and not his heart.
+Just as we thought we were turning a corner with our Remy's recovery, we received another blow of devastating news.
+At a routine four-month old pediatric appointment, we were told that Remington’s head size had significantly grown from the previous month so his doctor scheduled an emergency MRI of his brain.
+Minutes after the scan was complete, we were told to go straight to CHLA as the MRI showed that he had a large amount of fluid in his brain.
+Before we knew it, our baby was back at CHLA, only this time for his brain, not his heart.

-Remington had his first brain surgery the following morning and it wasn’t until he was in the operating room that his neurosurgeon discovered he had actually suffered from an internal Brain hemorrhage.
-The excess fluid that had built up was a result of the hemorrhage preventing the Fluid from circulating within his brain.
+Remy had his first brain surgery the following morning; it wasn’t until he was in the operating room that his neurosurgeon discovered he had actually suffered from an internal brain hemorrhage.
+The excess fluid that had built up was a result of the hemorrhage preventing the fluid from circulating within his brain.
 We learned that the hemorrhage was likely a result of his heart surgeries, but was something that couldn’t be detected at that time.
-In the months that followed, Remington had three more brain surgeries.
-The first involved getting a Ventriculoperitoneal (VP) shunt installed.
+In the months that followed, Remington had three more brain surgeries - the first involved getting a ventriculoperitoneal (VP) shunt installed.
 As that didn’t correct his problem, the shunt was relocated in his third brain surgery.
-His fourth, and hopefully final brain surgery involved repairing a defective VP shunt.
-Remington has been surgery-free for both his heart and his brain since August of 2015.
+His fourth, and hopefully final brain surgery, involved repairing a defective VP shunt.
+Our boy has been surgery-free for both his heart and brain since August of 2015.
 We don’t know what the future holds for possible surgeries and treatment down the road, but today we count our blessings and thank God for our miracle that is Remington Daniel Maloof.